According to an email making the rounds, the basketball star is looking for a tutor:

-In an appearance last week at a synagogue in Maryland, Nimoy recalled explaining the need for a special greeting for the character.
+In a 2011 appearance at a synagogue in Maryland, Nimoy recalled explaining the need for a special greeting for the character.
 “Humans shake hands.
 Asian people bow to each other … What do Vulcans do?” he remembered asking a director.

 Actress Isla Fisher is taking this whole Judaism thing seriously.

 The “Wedding Crashers” star and her husband, “Borat” comedian Sacha Baron Cohen, have reportedly named their second child Elula, after the sixth month of the Hebrew calendar.
 The name is a female form of Elul, which usually falls in the late summer or early fall.
 The name is not one the Shmooze has heard before — even in Israel — although Sivan, the third month of the Hebrew calendar, is a fairly common girl’s name.

 Elula joins an older sister, Olive, who was born before her mother’s conversion to Judaism.

 Charlie Sheen claims he doesn’t hate Chuck Lorre because of his “Jewishness” … he hates him for other reasons … and now Sheen is lashing out at a Jewish organization for insinuating he’s an anti-Semite.